CaptainCodeman/svelte-form-helper/README.md

 Lightweight () helpers for form validation with Svelte

-1.92 KB minified, 857 bytes gzipped
+1.84 KB minified, 851 bytes gzipped (compression level 6)

 Alternative package name: `itsy-bitsy-teenie-weenie-svelte-form-validate-machiney`

 ## Goals

+- Small size
-Use standard form and input validation wherever possible for compatibility with no-JS / pending-JS
+- Use standard form and input validation wherever possible for compatibility with no-JS / pending-JS

-Progressively enhance normal forms, but allow easier acces to validation state and more control over styling
+- Progressively enhance normal forms, but allow easier acces to validation state and more control over styling & messaging

-Mostly to set valid / invalid styles and decide which messages to show and when
+- Mostly to set valid / invalid styles and decide which messages to show and when

-SSR compatible
+- SSR compatible

-## Options

-Whether to re-evaluate validation on input (dirty), on touched (blur), or only for submit

-## State

-Whether each fields is dirty, touched, validating (to handle async), valid and if not, why not

-Form state is aggregation of all the fields (valid if _all_ fields are valid, dirty or touched if _any_ fields are)

-Form values will come from the form itself or by binding to variables, not our job ...

 ## Usage